Your AI agents code fast. This is how they code right.

 Even the right call silently drifts.

-AI doesn't know what your team already decided
+AI forgets what you already decided

 Your AI CTO reads what the world ships today.